Developing future leaders in Tropical Marine Science

 Dr Catarina Serra-Gonçalves

 Catarina's background is largely focused on uncovering the complexities of human impacts on ecosystems, mainly working with marine pollution and community-based conservation projects.
-For her PhD, she researched the effectiveness of mitigation strategies aimed to reduce marine debris in the environment at different organizational levels (from local to national) by working closely with Australian communities and Tangaroa Blue Foundation.
+For her PhD, she researched the effectiveness of mitigation strategies aimed to reduce marine debris in the environment (from local to national) by working closely with Australian communities and Tangaroa Blue Foundation.

 Catarina is now a Post-doctoral Research Associate at UWA@AIMS, researching sources and sinks of marine debris in Western Australia.